By Susan Crane, EAS Senior Advisor for OTC Drugs and Labeling

-The Food and Drug Administration monitors the safety of drug products marketed in the United and requires the pharmaceutical industry to document and, as applicable, report adverse events experienced by consumers when using their products.
+As part of its mission to protect the public health, the FDA monitors the safety of drug products marketed in the United States.
+This is accomplished through laws enacted by Congress as well as regulations established by the agency that require the pharmaceutical industry to document and, as applicable, report adverse events experienced by both patients and consumers when using their products.

 - Result in death, a life-threatening experience, inpatient hospitalization, a persistent or significant disability or incapacity, or a congenital anomaly or birth defect; or